 Andrew Young returns to south Georgia city where he first became pastor for exhibit on his life

 THOMASVILLE, Ga.
-(AP) — Civil Rights icon Andrew Young — a former ambassador, congressman, Atlanta mayor and member of the Rev. Martin Luther King Jr.’s inner circle, is coming home to the south Georgia city where he first became a pastor in 1955.
+(AP) — Annie Walden remembers 70 years ago when Andrew Young began his career as a pastor of a small Black church in Thomasville in 1955 — years before he became a civil rights leader beside Martin Luther King, Jr., a U.S. congressman, United Nations ambassador and Atlanta mayor.

+“He stayed around the house with us a lot.
+He would go across the field with my husband.
+He laid some bricks on our fireplace and bragging that he never laid bricks before,” Walden said.
+“He was like family.”

-Young was billed as the star guest at Thursday evening’s opening of a traveling exhibit, the aptly called “The Many Lives of Andrew Young,” in Thomasville.
-The event will be held at an arts center not far from Bethany Congregational Church, the historic church where he became pastor before joining King’s Southern Christian Leadership Conference.
+She was among a large group of people who welcomed Young back to the south Georgia city Thursday, the place where he began a career reflected in the aptly named traveling exhibit “The Many Lives of Andrew Young.”
+The event was held at a local art center not far from historic Bethany Congregational Church, where Young became pastor before joining King’s Southern Christian Leadership Conference.

+“The lessons I learned here all lead to Birmingham to Selma to Washington,” Young, 92, told the crowd.
+“I was already on most of the paths, and you all pushed me the rest of the way up the hill. … What you have here that you gave to me and my children, I was able to give to the rest of the nation.”

 The exhibit, created by the National Monuments Foundation, chronicles Young’s life through photographs, memorabilia and his own words.
 It’s based on a book of the same name by Atlanta Journal-Constitution reporter Ernie Suggs.

 Young also served as a pastor in neighboring Grady County before joining the SCLC.
 While working with King, Young helped organize civil rights marches in Selma and Birmingham, Alabama, and in St. Augustine, Florida.
-He was with King when King was assassinated in Memphis, Tennessee, in 1968.
+He was with King when the civil rights leader was assassinated in Memphis, Tennessee, in 1968.

-In 1972, Young was elected to the U.S. House from Georgia’s 5th District, becoming the first black Georgian sent to Congress since Reconstruction.
-He served as the United Nations ambassador under President Jimmy Carter and was the Atlanta mayor from 1982 to 1990.
+In 1972, Young was elected to the U.S. House from Georgia’s 5th District, becoming the first Black Georgian sent to Congress since Reconstruction.
+He served as the United Nations ambassador under former President Jimmy Carter and was the Atlanta mayor from 1982 to 1990.

+The Rev. Jeremy Rich, a local pastor who also was a minister at Bethany Congregational Church, spoke highly of Young.

+“As a successor of Ambassador Young, but also as a pastor, county commissioner and a public educator, I find myself following in his footsteps in the values of trying to do the most good for the most amount of people,” he said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.